What do Indian Meal Moths look like?

 Female Indian meal moths lay their eggs in a food source (dry goods); and when the eggs hatch, the larvae infest and feed on that food source.
 Inside homes, these moths can be found infesting food sources that include: dried fruits, grains, flour, seeds, nuts, chocolate, candies, bird seed, dry pet food, and powdered milk.

-- Remove dry goods from their original packaging and place in sealed glass or plastic containers.
+Remove dry goods from their original packaging and place them in sealed glass or plastic containers.

 Regularly clean out your pantry area and throw out older or expired items.

 Make sure that all screens in windows are intact, and that any gaps found around exterior windows or doors are caulked or sealed.